Texas Aggie Band

 All prospective members of the Aggie Band are required to have had both high school playing and marching band experience.
 In addition, a playing audition for one of the band directors must be passed prior to acceptance.
 Prospective cadets will be asked to play a prepared piece of music and demonstrate their sight-reading skills.
 Students should come prepared on the audition music.
 For a PDF copy of the audition music, click here.
 Sight-reading skills will be assessed by hearing students sight-read a march.

 Acceptance into the Aggie Band will be based on audition results and availability of positions in each section.
-Notification of acceptance will take place after the May 9th deadline.
+Notification of acceptance will take place after the audition.

 The Texas Aggie Band rehearses Monday through Friday, 7:00 – 8:30 AM.
 Indoor rehearsals are held in the John D. White ’58 – Robert L. Walker ’70 Music Activities Center and drill rehearsals take place on the Dunlap Drill Field located adjacent to the Music Activities Center.
 Aggie Band members receive one academic credit in Kinesiology for each semester of participation in the band.